thomasesmith/wifi-arduino-thermostat/README.md

 # WiFi-Connected Arduino Heater Thermostat
-In addition to acting as a traditional heater thermostat (turning the heater on when the temperature falls below the set threshold temperature, and turning it off when it the temperature reaches or exceeds the set threshold temperature), it also sets up an mDNS HTTP server and creates endpoints to act as a RESTful API control interface.
+In addition to acting as a traditional heater thermostat (turning the heater on when the temperature falls below the set threshold temperature, and turning it off when it the temperature reaches or exceeds the set threshold temperature), it also sets up an mDNS HTTP server and creates endpoints to offer an HTTP API control interface.

 ### Hardware
 This was written on a $15 SparkFun ESP8266 "Thing" Board, an Arduino-compatible development board built around the ESP8266 (https://www.sparkfun.com/products/13711).
 This particular code also requires a DHT-22 or DHT-11 temperature and humidity sensor, a relay, and optionally an LED.